 What’s the answer?

-Little Knights paint is not "low VOC", it is zero VOC and completely free from carcinogens and petrochemicals.
+A paint which contains zero VOC rather than low VOC and is completely free from carcinogens and petrochemicals.
+Step forward Little Knights.
 Not only can a freshly-painted room be occupied straight after using our paint – parents could even apply it with their baby in the room in total safety.
-Pregnant mums who want the best of starts for their baby can rest assured they can use Little Knights paint to decorate before (and after) the big arrival in complete safety.
+It is completely safe for pregnant mums and children of any age from birth onwards as well as pets and vulnerable adults.
+So that’s one thing less to worry about.